networktocode/jdiff/README.md

 Every check type expects different types of arguments.
 For example; check type, `tolerance` needs a `tolerance` argument; `parameters` expect only a dictionary.

-Now that we have pre and post data, we just need to compare them with `evaluate` method which will return our evaluation result.
+Now that we have pre and post data, we just need to compare them with the `evaluate` method which will return our evaluation result.

 ```python
 results = check.evaluate(post_value, pre_value, **evaluate_args)